waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **boulder_barrier:** An impassable barrier that is cleared by a boulder switch.
 ## B. Boulder Pushing
 - Boulders CANNOT be pushed onto 'steps' tiles.
 This is an illegal move.
 - **Pushing Mechanic (Corrected & Refined):** The player's movement after pushing a boulder depends on the direction.
-When pushing a boulder horizontally (left/right), the player moves into the boulder's previous space.
-When pushing vertically (up/down), the player character remains in place; only the boulder moves.
+The player's character **never** moves when pushing a boulder, regardless of direction.
+Only the boulder moves one tile.
+This means the player must manually reposition to an adjacent tile to perform another push.
 This requires repositioning for subsequent vertical pushes.
 - **Future Agent Idea:** A 'boulder_puzzle_planner' agent that takes the output of `boulder_move_finder` and devises a multi-step sequence of pushes and player movements to solve complex puzzles.
 - **NPC Behavior Generalization (Cognitive Bias):** I incorrectly assumed all guards on Route 23 would disappear after being shown a badge, based on the behavior of the first guard.
 This led to being repeatedly blocked.
 Lesson: NPC behavior is not uniform.
 I must test each unique NPC interaction instead of generalizing from a single instance.